Kal-El-1412/Nalyze/connector/README.md

 - Check that you have write permissions in your home directory
 - The `~/.cloaksheets/` directory should be created automatically
 - Delete `~/.cloaksheets/registry.json` to reset (you'll lose registered datasets)

+### Ingestion errors
+- Check the job status via `GET /jobs` to see the error message
+- Verify the CSV file is properly formatted (DuckDB's auto-detection is quite robust)
+- Large files may take time to ingest - check job status periodically
+- If ingestion fails, you can retry by calling the ingest endpoint again
+- DuckDB files are stored at `~/.cloaksheets/datasets/{datasetId}/db.duckdb`

 ## License